- Chart

 Investment Approach and Strategy

-Strategy: The ETF aims to track the performance of the Capital Strength Index, a rules-based index that selects and weights stocks based on financial strength metrics.
+Strategy: The ETF aims to track the Capital Strength Index, which selects companies based on factors such as cash flow, debt-to-equity ratio, and return on assets.

 Market Position